guineawheek/FTC-Server-Dozer/EXTRA_FEATURES.md

 ```

 ### Backend changes:
- * Fixed some very minor bugs here and there, and made certain code style edits.
+ * Fixed some bugs in Dozer here and there, and made certain code style edits.
  * Team associations auto-setting nicknames upon server entry has been disabled.
 Instead,
  the `nicknames` cog saves and restores nicknames on server leave/reentry, similar to how roles
  are restored.
 This functionality can be disabled on a per-user basis with `%savenick False`.
  * `%timezone` was partially rewritten to use `strftime`, and can be configured to not use the
  Google Maps API (which now requires a credit card)
+ * `%timezone` has its arguments changed slightly to support FTC teams as well.
+The command's
+ arguments are now `%timezone <program> <teamnumber>`

  * `%tba` uses `aiotba`, a properly asynchronous TBA library
  * `%tba` and `%toa` embeds have been tweaked to have the title be a link